simplicitylabs/angular-thickm/README.md

  - API specific compatibility layer
  - ThickM

-Let's go though them from the top down
+Let's go though them from the top down:

 ### Your models